amortus/RatoNet/README.md

 # Development environment setup

-Roughly the steps to setup Moblin's developement environment.
+Roughly the steps to setup RatoNet's developement environment.

 1. Install Xcode with iOS and MacOS simulators on your Mac.

 2. Open a terminal.

-3. Clone Moblin.
+3. Clone RatoNet.

    `git clone https://github.com/eerimoq/moblin.git`

-4. Enter Moblins repository.
+4. Enter RatoNet's repository.

    `cd moblin`

-5. Open the Moblin project in Xcode.
+5. Open the RatoNet project in Xcode.
 Wait for the dependencies to load.

-   `open Moblin.xcodeproj`
+   `open RatoNet.xcodeproj`

-6. Press `Command + B` to build Moblin.
+6. Press `Command + B` to build RatoNet.

 7. Click on the code signing error and add your account.
 No Apple developer account is needed.

-8. Change the `Bundle Identifier` to anything you want (i.e. `com.whoami.Moblin`).
+8. Change the `Bundle Identifier` to anything you want (i.e. `com.whoami.RatoNet`).

 9. Remove `In-App Purchase` and `Access Wi-Fi Information` by clicking their trash cans.